 + / - More information

-The tutorial room is a large, well-equipped room within the anatomical laboratory.
-There are ample computing facilities, a large white board and LCD projector available to aid teaching.
-First, second and third year anatomical science tutorials are held here on a weekly basis.
+The facility includes 3 dedicated classrooms for the teaching of anatomical sciences.
+These rooms are well-equipped and contain computing facilities, an LCD projector, and white boards to aid teaching.
+There are book cases in each room containing a range of anatomical textbooks.
+First, second, and third year anatomical science tutorials are held here on a weekly basis.
 Our anatomy students use these facilities to deliver second and third year project presentations to their peers.